leomarquine/php-etl/docs/Extractors/Aggregator.md

 ### Index (required)

-An array of column names common in all data sources
+An array of column names common in all data sources.
+Note: be careful when using numerical values, they must be of the same type.

 | Type  | Default value |
 |-------|---------------|